deepeshJCU/wp-course-recommender/README.md

 ### 🔧 Installation

-1. Clone or download this plugin into `/wp-content/plugins/`:
+1. Clone or download this plugin into your WordPress `/wp-content/plugins/` directory:

    ```bash
    git clone https://github.com/deepeshJCU/wp-course-recommender.git
 ````

-2. Go to your WordPress dashboard and activate **Course Recommender** under Plugins.
+2. Activate **Course Recommender** in the WordPress dashboard under **Plugins**.

 ### 📌 Usage

-Embed the following shortcode in a post or page:
+Add the shortcode to any post or page:

 ```wordpress
 [course_recommender_form]
 ```

-Users will receive course suggestions based on their selected areas of interest.
+Users will be shown a simple form, and based on their selections, the plugin will recommend relevant programming courses.

 ---

 ## 🧠 Logic Overview

-The plugin uses a simple rule-matching system defined in:
+The plugin uses a straightforward rule-matching system:

-* `includes/course-recommender-data.php` (the rule set)
-* `includes/course-recommender-functions.php` (matching logic)
+* `includes/course-recommender-functions.php`: applies the logic and matches user input to courses

 ---

 ## ⚙️ GitHub Actions CI

-This plugin includes a basic GitHub Actions workflow (`.github/workflows/plugin-ci.yml`) to:
+This plugin includes a basic GitHub Actions workflow:

 * ✅ Lint PHP files
-* ✅ Run `phpcs` against WordPress coding standards
+* ✅ Run `phpcs` against WordPress Coding Standards
-* ✅ Validate plugin header format
+* ✅ Validate plugin headers

-You can expand this to run tests or deployments.
+Config is in: `.github/workflows/plugin-ci.yml`

 ---